Here's how to know the potential for lead in your home plumbing.

 If your plumbing or fixtures were installed before 1986, there’s the potential that lead exits in the pipes or solder.
 Since June 1986, the Safe Drinking Water Act has prohibited the use of lead pipes for potable water.
 It also reduced the allowable level of lead in plumbing solder to less than 0.2%

-Brass faucets manufactured between 1986 and 2014 could contain up to 8% lead.
+Brass used in potable water fittings and fixtures manufactured between 1986 and 2014 could contain up to 8% lead.
 The Safe Drinking Water Act of 1986 reduced the allowable level of lead in brass used for potable water fittings and fixtures to less than 8%.
 In 2014, the Reduction of Lead in Drinking Water Act reduced the level to less than 0.25%.